Skip to content

 Key points about machines

-1. Machine identity: Each machine has a unique identity that is managed through the Venafi Control Plane for Machine Identities.
+1. Machine identity: Each machine has a unique identity that is managed through the control plane.
 This identity is tied to the certificates that are issued and installed on that machine.

 2. Certificate management: Machines are the primary entities for which certificates are provisioned, renewed, and monitored.
 You can manage the entire lifecycle of certificates associated with these machines.